nsacyber/Windows-Secure-Host-Baseline/Chrome/README.md

 * [64-bit](https://dl.google.com/edgedl/chrome/install/GoogleChromeStandaloneEnterprise64.msi) (recommended)
 * [32-bit](https://dl.google.com/edgedl/chrome/install/GoogleChromeStandaloneEnterprise.msi)

 The version number of Chrome the download represents is available at https://omahaproxy.appspot.com/win.
-You can use the Get-ChromeInstaller command in the [Chrome.ps1](./Scripts/Chrome.ps1) file in the [scripts folder](./Scripts) to download Chrome and automatically have the file named after the current Chrome version.
+You can use the Get-ChromeInstaller command in the [Chrome PowerShell module](./Scripts/) in the [scripts folder](./Scripts) to download Chrome and automatically have the file named after the current Chrome version.
 Examples: **Get-ChromeInstaller -Architecture 64** or **Get-ChromeInstaller -Architecture 32**

 # Guidance
 NSA Information Assurance has a security guide for Chrome called [Deploying and Securing Google Chrome in a Windows Enterprise](https://www.iad.gov/iad/library/ia-guidance/security-configuration/applications/deploying-and-securing-google-chrome-in-a-windows-enterprise.cfm).
 Google has also published a [Chrome for Work Deployment Guide](https://support.google.com/chrome/a/answer/3115278?hl=en) for Windows enterprises.